-While you may be able to find more than 100 beaches along Sydney’s coastline and in the Harbour, not many of those strips of sand are dog friendly.
+While you may be able to find tons of beautiful beaches along Sydney’s coastline and in the Harbour, not many of those strips of sand are dog friendly.

 10 Dog Friendly Sydney Beaches

-We’ve listed 10 of the best dog friendly beaches in and around Sydney where your best mate can have an absolute blast running around on the sand and in the water.
+We’ve listed 10 of the best dog friendly beaches in and around Sydney, where your best mate can have a blast running around on the sand and in the water.